 Located high in the mountains, 4,900 feet above sea level, Da Lat is famous for its surrounding pine forests and cascading waterfalls.
 In contrast to the rest of Vietnam, the weather here is always cool and misty, with year-round spring temperatures.

-One of the best ways to appreciate this beautiful destination is to visit the various waterfalls, and if you’re feeling extra brave, to abseil down one of them.
-Just make sure you sign up with a licensed guide and tour company such as Dalat Canyoning, as there have been accidents in the past.
+Just make sure you sign up with a licensed guide and tour company, such as Dalat Canyoning, as there have been accidents in the past.
 One of the best ways to see this part of Vietnam is to rent a motorbike and spend a few days exploring.

 39. Get a Lesson in Fashion

 The hill tribes of Vietnam are some of the most interesting people you will meet on your trip, and their traditional dress alone is enough to make you smile.
-Their garments are a rainbow of colors and intricate patterning and stitching.
+Their garments are a rainbow of colors with intricate patterning and stitching.

-Spend a few days up North with the Hmong, Lu, or Red Dao people and find the answers to all your fashion questions.
-Here you can see distinct and eye-catching traditional garments being worn and shown off by women, men, and children alike.
+Spend a few days up north with the Hmong, Lu, or Red Dao people and find the answers to all your fashion questions.
+Here, you can see distinct and eye-catching traditional garments being worn and shown off by women, men, and children alike.

 40. Row Across Lak Lake in a Dugout Canoe